choib/waegan_pl/README.md

 # Testing Guidelines
 The docker file is present in the './assets/docker'.
-You can set a Docker environment by following the steps below.
+You can set a Docker environment and testing by following the steps below.

 * Step1: build docker image
 ```bash